CarlGamerPro/Sonic3v4/README.md

 # Sonic 3 v4
 This is Sonic 3 remade in RSDKv4.
 This is a very early build, so it might have some glitches.
-Keep in mind that all the other levels will be added later in the feature.
+Keep in mind that all the other levels will be added later in the future, I don't have a release date for this mod!!!!!